Linear Functions to the Extended Reals: Extended subgradients

 For the previous proof to obtain $g$ as a pointwise supremum of affine extended functions, it needed a sequence of the form

+for $\beta \to \infty$.
 Indeed, one can show that $g$ has no affine extended supporting function at $x=1$.
-But it does everywhere else: in particular, $h$ supports $g$ at all $x > 1$.
-So we might have hoped that each convex function is the pointwise \emph{maximum} of affine extended functions; but the example of $g$ and $x=1$ prevents this.
-This does hold on $g$'s effective domain (implied by existence of extended subgradients there, Proposition \ref{prop:subgrad-exist}).

-Speaking of which, we are now ready to prove the converse. \begin{proposition}[Subgradient characterization] A function $g: \reals^d \to \reals \cup \{\infty\}$ is convex if and only if it has an extended subgradient at every point in its effective domain. \end{proposition} \begin{myproof} $(\implies)$ This is Proposition \ref{prop:subgrad-exist}.
+But it does everywhere else: in particular, any such $h$ supports $g$ at all $x > 1$.
+So we might have hoped that each convex function is the pointwise \emph{maximum} of affine extended functions; but the example of Display \ref{eqn:example-open} and $x=1$ prevents this.
+This hope does hold on $g$'s finite-valued domain, implied by existence of extended subgradients there (Proposition \ref{prop:subgrad-exist}).
+Speaking of which, we are now ready to prove a converse. \begin{proposition}[Subgradient characterization] A function $g: \reals^d \to \extreals$ is convex if and only if (a) its effective domain is convex and (b) it has an extended subgradient at every point $x$ where $g(x) \in \reals$. \end{proposition} \begin{myproof} $(\implies)$ This is Proposition \ref{prop:subgrad-exist}, along with convexity of $\effdom{g}$ for convex $g$.

-$(\impliedby)$ Suppose $g$ has an extended subgradient at each point in its effective domain $G$.
-We will show it is the pointwise supremum of a family $H$ of affine extended functions, hence (Proposition \ref{prop:sup-char}) convex.
+$(\impliedby)$ Suppose $G = \effdom{g}$ is convex and $g$ has an extended subgradient at each point where $g(x) \in \reals$.
+We will show $g$ is the pointwise supremum of a family $H$ of affine extended functions, hence (Proposition \ref{prop:sup-char}) convex.